A term used in the County and Supreme Courts when referring to the person accused of the crime.

 The offender may be given community service or other 'service' such as writing an apology to the victim or cleaning up graffiti.

-A term used in the Magistrates' Court when referring to the person accused of the crime.
+A term sometimes used in the Magistrates' Court when referring to the person accused of the crime.

 Asking a witness questions about evidence he or she has given during the examination-in-chief.
 The defence barrister cross-examines prosecution witnesses and the prosecutor cross-examines defence witnesses.